fsharp/fslang-spec/spec/expressions.md

-    match expr with rules               -- match expression try expr with rules                 -- try/with expression try expr finally expr               -- try/finally expression if expr then expr elif-branches~opt else-branch opt -- conditional expression while expr do expr done             -- while loop for ident = expr to expr do expr done -- simple for loop for pat in expr - or-range-expr do expr done -- enumerable for loop
+    match expr with rules               -- match expression try expr with rules                 -- try/with expression try expr finally expr               -- try/finally expression if expr then expr elif-branches? else-branch? -- conditional expression while expr do expr done             -- while loop for ident = expr to expr do expr done -- simple for loop for pat in expr - or-range-expr do expr done -- enumerable for loop